 - bibasilar inspiratory crackles (dry or “Velcro” type)

 Histology shows UIP pattern which is characterized by spatial and temporal heterogeneity.
 One of the hall marks is the absence of inflammation.
 Spatial heterogeneity denotes biopsy sample showing patchy lung involvement with normal lung interspace between diseased lung.
-Temporal heterogeneity denotes different stages of disease seen on a single specimen, including normal lung, interstitial inflammation, interstitial fibrosis and fibroblastic foci 4.
+Temporal heterogeneity denotes different stages of disease seen on a single specimen, including normal lung, interstitial fibrosis and fibroblastic foci 4.

 The CT imaging findings complement the histology.
 It is more correct to describe characteristic imaging pattern as UIP rather than IPF, a terminology assigned for the idiopathic clinical syndrome of UIP.

 A UIP-pattern of fibrosis is characterised by honeycombing cysts and reticular septal thickening with subpleural and posterior basal predominance.
 Traction bronchiectasis can also be observed, however, this is a general feature of fibrosis not specific to UIP-pattern 4.
-In a subgroup of patients the imaging finding of UIP overlap with NSIP and biopsy may be necessary to obtained the correct diagnosis.
+In a subgroup of patients the imaging finding of UIP overlap with NSIP and biopsy may be necessary to obtain the correct diagnosis.

 Treatment and prognosis

 The clinical course is that of gradual deterioration and the condition carries a rather poor prognosis with median survival ranging from 2.5 to 3.5 years from the time of diagnosis (at the time of initial writing) 2.
-Some reports have suggested a slowing of progression with treatment by Pirfenidone 7-8.
+Some reports have suggested a slowing of progression with treatment by pirfenidone or nintedanib 7-8.

 Consider pulmonary fibrosis due to a known cause, such as: